500 Miles Away from Home (album): Background, recording and content

-Release, reception and singles
+Release, reception, and singles

 500 Miles Away from Home was originally released in December 1963 by RCA Victor.
 It was the debut studio album of Bare's career and his second with the label.
 RCA originally distributed the project as a vinyl LP, with six songs on each side of the record.
-Decades later, it was re-released for music download and streaming purposes.
-In its original release, the album spent nine weeks on the American Billboard Top Country Albums chart.
-It peaked at number nine on the chart the week of February 28, 1964 and became his second top ten album on the chart.
-It also became Bare's second album to chart the Billboard 200, peaking at the number 133 position on February 8, 1964.
+In its original release, the album spent 9 weeks on the American Billboard Top Country Albums chart.
+It peaked at number 9 on the chart the week of February 28, 1964 and became his second top-10 album on the chart.
+It also became Bare's second album to chart the Billboard 200, peaking at number 133 on February 8, 1964.

-500 Miles Away from Home was met with positive reception in later years from AllMusic.
-The publication rated the project 4.5 out of 5 possible stars.
+500 Miles Away from Home was met with a positive reception in later years from AllMusic at 4.5 out of 5 possible stars.
 They also named the project's title track as an "album track pick".
 The only single included on the album was the title track, which was originally released by RCA Victor in September 1963.
-It became Bare's second top ten single on the Billboard Hot Country Songs chart, peaking at number five.
-Crossing over onto the Billboard Hot 100, it became his second top ten single on that chart as well, peaking at number ten.
+It became Bare's second top-10 single on the Billboard Hot Country Songs chart, peaking at number five.
+Crossing over onto the Billboard Hot 100, it became his second top-10 single on that chart, as well, peaking at number 10.
 On the Billboard adult contemporary chart, the song reached the number four position.